Skip to navigation

 Rule 506(c) exemption from registration under Regulation D applies only to accredited investors.
 It has a major advantage over Rule 506(b).
 General advertising of the investment is permitted.
 But that advantage comes with a disadvantage.
 When a business uses Rule 506(c) to raise money, the business has the burden of taking reasonable steps to make sure that the investors are, in fact, accredited investors.
 This may be done by reviewing financial documents such as W-2s, tax returns, bank and brokerage statements and credit reports.

-Choices for Regulation D Exemption
+Choices For Regulation D Exemption

 Depending on how far along a startup is in its development, the entrepreneur is in the position of choosing which of Regulation D’s exemptions would be best to raise money for the startup.
-If less than $5,000,000 is needed over a twelve-month period, and the investors do not object to their securities being restricted from sale for six months to one year, the Rule 504 exemption is superior.
+If less than $5,000,000 is needed over a 12-month period, and the investors do not object to their securities being restricted from sale for six months to one year, the Rule 504 exemption is superior.
 The other two exemptions allow raising unlimited amounts.
 But under Rule 506(b), which can include unaccredited investors, there can be no advertising and accountant-certified financials are required.
 Rule 506(c) allows advertising, but all the investors must be accredited.
 Accordingly, the Rule 506 exemptions from registration under Regulation D will be more expensive to use than the Rule 504 exemption.
 The entrepreneur should consult with experienced counsel to make, and properly implement, the best choice of exemption.